-There is considerable interest in developing public policies to increase the number of employers that sponsor workplace retirement plans and to increase employee participation at firms that currently offer plans.
+Increasing the number of employers that sponsor workplace retirement plans, as well as employee participation at firms that currently offer plans, has been a focus of public policy development.
 As the retirement industry and policymakers try to increase coverage, it is important to understand the motives at play, including why more employers do not currently sponsor plans.
 To that end, it is necessary to understand which workers currently have access to and participate in employer-sponsored retirement plans, and why certain employees desire, and certain employers offer, compensation in the form of retirement benefits.